mitchelljustin/pragmatic-lightning/index.md

 **Initialize mainnet wallet**

-Once you've switched to mainnet, you need to initialize your Lightning wallet.
+Once you've switched LND to mainnet, you need to initialize your Lightning wallet.
 Follow the same procedure from the [Start Lightning node](#start-lightning-node) section but use a secure wallet password, and save the 24-word mnemonic in a safe place.

-**Migrate app to production**
+## Migrate web app to mainnet

 From the app's perspective, only one thing has to change for it to work on mainnet: the path to the Macaroon that it uses for RPC calls.